machal/cssmine-content/content/fallback-strategy-css3.md

 }
 ```

-3) Detecting CSS Properties Support
+3. Detecting CSS Properties Support
 -----------------------------------

 Unfortunately, it is not possible to use a natural fallback for some properties.
 The solution for older browsers is either to create a different user interface
-or apply a different code structure.
+or to apply a different code structure.

 Here feature detection comes into play.
-However, I would like to express a mild
+However, I would like to express mild
 outrage over using browser detection.
 You may ask: “What the hell is browser
-detection”?
-In the past, by using CSS hacks or detecting User Agent signature we
+detection?”
+In the past, by using CSS hacks or detecting User Agent signatures
-were able to pinpoint a particular browser that does not understand certain
+we were able to pinpoint a particular browser that does not understand certain
 properties.
 That was OK to do when there were two or three older versions of
 Internet Explorer.

 Nowdays, every CSS3 property is supported (or not supported) by a different
 group of browsers.
 Sometimes, it is just Internet Explorer prior to version 8,
-sometimes Internet Explorer 9 and lower, sometimes Opera Mini… Sometimes even
+sometimes Internet Explorer 9 and lower, sometimes Opera Mini - and sometimes
-older Android browsers join the group… Who knows what will come in one year's
+even older Android browsers join the club.
+Who knows what will come in a year's
 time.
 Therefore, it is much easier to detect feature support, not browser
 support.
-We can then forget the browsers.
+We can then forget about the browsers.

-Feature detection is useful when using SVG vector format which I have already
+Feature detection is useful when using the SVG vector format which I have
-mentioned:
+already mentioned:

 ```css
 .icon {